 (According to a moderator on an ABC message board, some sort of further DVD release is due in December 2009)

-I am from London so had never seen this brilliant show until 2005,
+I am from London so had never seen this brilliant show until, whilst I

-I loved the fact that it appeared to not try and cover up the fact that their are officers of the law who will bend the rules to succeed.
+I loved the fact that it appeared to not shy away from the fact that some officers of the law who will break the rules to succeed, and leaves you to form your own conclusions.
 I also thought the sub story of Tony Martins character, having a son who was in trouble with drugs, was handled excellently.

 I only wish it was available to watch on DVD as i note the only one available has only 3 episodes.